 In an interview with Sky News, he explained how the trial's biggest problem was a lack of appropriate funding.

 However, if the procedures are successful, the first British baby born as a result of a transplant could be delivered in late 2017 or early 2018.
+Among those hoping to be selected is Sophie Lewis, who suffers from Mayer-Rokitansky-Kuster-Hauser (MRKH) syndrome, a condition which meant her womb never developed.

 The condition affects one in 5,000 women and means the only option for having a family are surrogacy or adoption.